 Suzy and Amit have been going steady for quite sometime now.Their families were happy that both of them had eventually decided to get married.
 Suzy was happy too as she celebrated the announcement of her engagement to Amit to all her friends by throwing a grand party.
-Amit too had attended the it but he did not seem to very happy with the decision.
+Amit too had attended it but he did not seem to be very happy with the decision.
 He wanted some more time to decide but had to say yes on account of family insistence.Suzy was quite taken aback by his reluctance.Suzy’s mother suggested they should consult a family therapist.

 Nalini had finally found the love of her life when Abhishek had proposed to her .
 She was however zittery of sharing her life with someone for all times to come .She wanted that both she and her fiance Abhishek should consult a marriage counsellor to understand what lay in their life after wedding.

 The decision to get married is a very happy moment but at the same time individuals (irrespective of the fact whether they are male or female) get very apprehensive of sharing their freedom, space, individuality and even responsibility of handing over the managing of their lives to someone else.
 Falling in love and getting engaged to someone you have fancied as life partner is very fascinating.
 The post engagement is a thrilling and a very delightful time.
 It is a time when dating, dreaming and fanciful planning takes place between the couples.
 Most of the couples come close and become emotionally fond of each other.
 The physicality of intimacy, close proximity and the idea of having fallen in love are very intoxicating.
 This period is the time to know each other and thereby cementing ties for a happy life long relationship.
 The couples in addition to falling in love should preferably take out some time together to get a positive premarital counseling.
 Such a premarital counseling will help the couples uncover and resolve many issues that could become too late after having been married.

 Let us see what the premarital counseling means to newly engaged couple: